-Yes, a dedicated github repository will be active once the dataset is publicly released.
-Details are provided on the Meta-Album website (https://meta-album.github.io/).
-This website will also be used to announce any necessary information related to the dataset.
+Yes, the github repository (https://meta-album.github.io/) will be active once the dataset is publicly released, it will also be used to announce any necessary information related to the dataset.

 What (other) tasks could the dataset be used for?